jrom876/Python_AI_and_ML-/README.md

 # Python_AI_and_ML-
 This co2_data directory contains some of my AI/ML/NN development code.

-The main file -- read_serial.py -- contains the Python code to read and predict CO2 sensor data using Artificial Intelligence, Machine Learning, and/or Neural Network algorithms.
+The main file -- read_serial.py -- contains the Python code to read, predict, and display CO2 sensor data using Artificial Intelligence, Machine Learning, and/or Neural Network algorithms.

 It requires pandas, matplotlib, numpy, scipy, sklearn, and various other Python libraries.